 - Temperature was measured with the HDE Infrared Thermometer.

 Keep in mind that if you were to use older hard drives, for example, they might be louder and hotter.
 Or without an mSSD the drive might be slower.
-Testing in a lab or quiet room might also deliver different results, which is why I did it at home to simulate an environment “on the go”.
+Same is the case for Blendtec blenders and testing in a lab or quiet room might also deliver different results, which is why I did it at home to simulate an environment “on the go”.

 - Number of drive bays: 4 2.5″ drive bays + 1 mSSD drive slot